Seni88/PowerBI_Project_Portfolio/README.md

     ![Eskom Twitter Analysis](https://user-images.githubusercontent.com/101188471/197380748-6ce386d9-c318-4688-bc2c-bdc45d968e05.png)

 - [Indian Premier League (IPL) Analysis](https://github.com/Seni88/PowerBI_Project_Portfolio/tree/main/Indian%20Premier%20League%20(IPL)%20Analysis)
-    - Data containing information about different teams and players in the Indian Premier League where they compete with other teams ina game of cricket.
+    - Data containing information about different teams and players in the Indian Premier League where they compete with other teams in a game of cricket.

     - Dashboard 1: Teams Statistics
         - Statistics such as the number of runs, strike rate, batting average, batsman's and bowler's performance are displayed on this dashboard.